Personal Loan Payment Calculator

 Your credit score is a numerical representation of your creditworthiness to a lender.
 It is based on your history of taking on and paying back debt.
 The score ranges from 300 (a very poor score) to 900 (an excellent score).
 These scores are given by the credit rating agencies Equifax and TransUnion.
-The higher the number the greater yours chances of having your loan application approved and getting the best personal loan interest rate
+The higher the number the greater your chances of having your loan application approved and getting the best personal loan interest rate

-Credit scores categories by number
+Credit scores are categorized by number

 |Credit score number||Category|